We believe that everyone deserves to fence, and deserves the journey of self discovery that fencing gives you.

 And the best way to take up that journey is with a diverse group of people who support you.

 As long as you are willing to accept those around you who may be different from you, you are welcome at DHFA.

-- Feedback is safe to give, and we are grateful to receive it.
+Feedback is safe to give, and we are all grateful to receive it.

 Sparring is at the heart of almost everything we do.
 It is how you learn what techniques work best for you, or how to leverage your personal attributes.
 The old masters said you cannot learn fencing from a book, and we agree - but in order for that sparring to be valuable and productive, the following rules are critical to be followed:

 1. You will discuss every match, every time.